MacTynow/curly-octo-doodle/README.md

 ### Rollbacks

 Rollbacks should be done through Git to maintain GitOps principles.
-Either [revert the PR](https://github.com/MacTynow/curly-octo-doodle/compare/prd...revert-1-main?expand=1) through the Github UI or revert to a specific commit.
+Either [revert the PR](https://github.com/MacTynow/curly-octo-doodle/compare/prd...revert-1-main?expand=1) through the Github UI or revert to a specific commit on the target branch.

 ```bash
 git log --oneline           # Find the commit to revert to